SmokedRhombus/MOTORPH-PAYROLL-SYSTEM-GROUP10-COMPUTER-PROGRAMMING-1/README.md

 1st Cutoff Net Salary = Gross1               ← no deductions
 2nd Cutoff Net Salary = Gross2 − TotalDeductions ← all deductions here
 ```

-Note that allowances (rice subsidy, phone, clothing) are **not included** in the gross pay calculation, as specified in the process flow.

 ---